ahmadelsallab/CV/README.md

 # Computer Vision Demo with Django

-The aim of this project is to demonstrate how to deploy ML and CV models using Django.
+The aim of this tutorial is to demonstrate how to deploy ML and CV models using Django.

 I had gone through the process of deploying ML models in a Django website, on AWS EC2 instances.
 The process is a bit tedious and full of small details, so I thought to share my experience.